Essential Steps to a Custom Home Building

 5. Ask for and read all lot covenants and building restrictions on size, style, and construction quality before purchasing your dream lot.

 6. Research home designs.
-Buy home plan and design books from all the bookstores.
 Obtain back copies of home plan magazines.
 Primarily, look for floor plans that work best for you.
 Secondarily, look for any house front style that you like.
 It's more important to first pick the best floor plan sketching desirable alterations than choosing the best exterior design and being "stuck" with the associated floor plan.
 Later, you'll choose a designer architect to fit your favorite exterior to your best floor plan.

 7. Ranch or two-story.
 If a two-story, then master on first or master on second.
 If this is your dream home and you have plans to retire (someday) with this home, it's a good bet that you'll want a first floor master suite.